AustralianBioCommons/atol/index.md

 ![Diagram of overall AToL architecture](images/AToL-architecture.png) *Australian Tree of Life architecture overview.
 Note: the interactive AToL web application is currently in development.*

-## Project Partners
+## Partners

 The Australian Tree of Life is a collaborative initiative.
-The project partners are the Australian BioCommons, Bioplatforms Australia, the University of Melbourne and the Minderoo Foundation.
+It is co-funded by Bioplatforms Australia and the Minderoo Foundation, and supported by project partners at the University of Melbourne and QCIF.
+Bioplatforms Australia is enabled by NCRIS.

+### Funding partners

+{% include affiliation-tiles-selection.html type="funder" %}

+### Project partners

 {% include affiliation-tiles-selection.html type="partner" %}